 - First aid kit including an emergency oxygen bottle and radios

-- Bus ticket from Machu Picchu down to Aguas Calientes
+- One way bus ticket from Machu Picchu down to Aguas Calientes

 - Bus transfer from Ollantaytambo train station to your Hotel in Cusco